Student Learning Outcomes

 Students graduating from this program will:

-- To express original and substantive ideas about music in writing.
+- Students will be able to express original and substantive ideas about music in writing.

-- To speak intelligently about music in a variety of forums.
+- Students will be able to speak at a professional level about music in a variety of forums.

-- To be familiar with basic research resources in music and use them effectively.
+- Students will be able to use basic research resources in music effectively.

-- To apply various historical and critical perspectives to their own study of music.
+- Students will be able to apply various historical and critical perspectives to their own study of music.

 |CONSVTY 5500-5600||Music History (four courses, two periods and two of choice)||12|